243 Ida: Origin

 Ida originated in the breakup of the roughly 120 km diameter Koronis parent body.
 The progenitor asteroid had partially differentiated, with heavier metals migrating to the core.
 Ida carried away insignificant amounts of this core material.
 It is uncertain how long ago the disruption event occurred.
 According to an analysis of Ida's cratering processes, its surface is more than a billion years old.
 However, this is inconsistent with the estimated age of the Ida–Dactyl system of less than 100 million years; it is unlikely that Dactyl, due to its small size, could have escaped being destroyed in a major collision for longer.
 The difference in age estimates may be explained by an increased rate of cratering from the debris of the Koronis parent body's destruction.

 Dactyl

-Ida has a moon named Dactyl, official designation (243) Ida I Dactyl.
-It was discovered in images taken by the Galileo spacecraft during its flyby in 1993.
+Ida has a moon named Dactyl, official designation (243) Ida I. It was discovered in images taken by the Galileo spacecraft during its flyby in 1993.
 These images provided the first direct confirmation of an asteroid moon.
 At the time, it was separated from Ida by a distance of 90 km, moving in a prograde orbit.
 Dactyl is heavily cratered, like Ida, and consists of similar materials.
 Its origin is uncertain, but evidence from the flyby suggests that it originated as a fragment of the Koronis parent body.